Buying bags based on seasonal trends was once an exclusively female pastime. But then again, so was giving a damn about what you wear at all.

 Designers from the high street to the high-end are continually developing their understanding of what men want from a carrier, and repackaging this knowledge into updated designs every six months.

-If you’re toting around a battered old bag that’s seen better days, it’s time to overhaul your receptacles with one of 2017’s key bag trends.
+So if you’re toting around a battered old bag that’s seen better days, it’s time to overhaul your receptacles with one of AW17’s key bag trends.

 In recent years, the luxury backpack has cemented itself as a stylish yet utilitarian method for carting everyday kit to the gym, airport and even work.

-Sleek versions such as those cut from supple black leather continue to offer the perfect balance between practical and sophisticated, but for 2017 the style is taking on a more rugged, tactile vibe in earthy colours and materials such as suede and canvas.
+Sleek versions (think black leather) continue to offer the perfect balance between practical and sophisticated, but for AW17 the style is taking on a more rugged, tactile vibe in earthy colours and materials such as suede and canvas.

 “Everyone is wearing a rucksack these days, so go for one that will get better with age,” says Alison Lloyd, founder of British accessories brand Ally Capellino.